 - (1) Details of all areas in, or likely to enter into, the thinning stage during the five-year period should be listed in columns (1) to (4). - (2) Proposals are meant to indicate order of priorities by specific sub-compartments and should not be taken as rigid prescriptions.
-Consequently, while one owner may wish to list his priorities in detail for five years ahead, another owner may find it adequate to plan only two or three years in advance. - (3) Where a partial thinning is to take place in a mixture (i.e. some species to remain unthinned), then a net area should be recorded; the net area being that portion occupied by the species actually being thinned. - (4) The completion of the "proposed" volume columns is optional.
-Completion of the "actual" volume columns is obligatory and should agree with the figures recorded on Form G.D.13, part I. Where exact volumes are not known an estimate should be given.
+Consequently, while one owner may wish to list his priorities in detail for five years ahead, another owner may find it adequate to plan only two or three years in advance. - (3) Where a partial thinning is to take place in a mixture (i.e. some species to remain unthinned), then a net area should be recorded; the net area being that portion occupied by the species actually being thinned. - (4) Completion of the "actual" volume columns should agree with the figures recorded on Form G.D.13, part I. Where exact volumes are not known an estimate should be given.

-THINNING PROPOSALS AND CONTROL FORM ESTATE:....
+THINNING PROPOSALS AND CONTROL FORM